• Art magazine

 From exclusion to acceptance: How art can contribute to inclusion

-• Empirical investigation shows: Products and services of the craft work provide significant added value for the cultural and creative industries
+• Empirical research shows: Products and services of the skilled trades provide significant added value for the cultural and creative industries

-The craft in the cultural and creative industries - underestimated engine for innovations?
+Craftsmanship in the cultural and creative industries - an underestimated engine for innovation?

 Search